Jhonson924/berkeley/FinancialTransaction_FraudDetectionModel/readme.md

 ## 👥 Contributors

 Developed by Johnson Susainathan(Jhonson) as part of an end-to-end ML&AI fraud detection capstone project.
-It was completed as part of **final Capstone project** @ **Berkeley Professional Certificate in Machine Learning and Artificial Intelligence**, under the supervision of **Professor  [Viviana Márquez](https://www.linkedin.com/in/vivianamarquez/)**
+It was completed as part of **final Capstone project** @ **Berkeley Professional Certificate in Machine Learning and Artificial Intelligence**, under the supervision of **Professor  [Viviana Márquez](https://www.linkedin.com/in/vivianamarquez/)**, Berkeley Online Learning from Professor **Mr.Hug and Dr. Gomes** and office hours **Professor**  including [ Vivian Márquez, Savio Saldanha,  Ali Chaudhry, Ahmet Cakmak ]